 An international student also is required to submit proof of proficiency in the English language.
 A paper-based score of 500 or a computer-based score of 173 on the TOEFL Examination is required of applicants whose native language is not English.
 All international students must provide evidence of financial resources sufficient to pay their educational expenses.

-Departmental graduate assistantships are available and are awarded on the basis of undergraduate GPAs, GRE results, PPI Evaluation Reports, recommendations from former professors, resume, and interview.
+Departmental graduate assistantships are available and awarded on the basis of undergraduate GPA, GRE scores, recommendations, resume, and an interview.
 Graduate assistants (GAs) are paid monthly and are required to work 20 hours per week.
-Duties are assigned based on departmental need and may include: assisting with HHP 1250 Wellness Concepts and Practices course; teaching PHED classes; assisting professors and various office duties.
+Duties are assigned based on departmental need and may include: assisting with HHP 1250 Wellness Concepts and Practices course; teaching PHED classes; assisting professors, and various office duties.
 Working hours are flexible and will be arranged around the GA's class schedule.

-Assistantships are available for the academic year in sport and wellness leadership, health leadership – health administration path or health leadership – public health path.
+Assistantships are available for the academic year in Sport and Wellness Leadership, Health Leadership – Health Administration Path or Health Leadership – Public Health Path.
 Stipends for assistantships are considered scholarships and include tuition and fee waiver.
 Applicants interested in a graduate assistantship must apply for admission and submit a completed Application for Graduate Assistantship to the College of Graduate Studies.
-Deadline for Graduate Assistant (GA) Application* is March 1, annually.
+Deadline for Graduate Assistant Application is March 1, annually.
 Admission and GA application forms are available in the College of Graduate Studies, 203 Kimbrough Building, and at: www.apsu.edu/cogs/

 In addition to graduate assistantships, Austin Peay offers student loans, work-study and part-time employment opportunities.
 Information about these funding options are available in the Financial Aid Office at (931) 221-7907.